Ty-Sir/OpenMint/README.md

 Transferring is also how a user can make sure their token can never be owned again.
 This is done by transferring the token to the equivalent of a zero address, if desired we recommend this one: `0x000000000000000000000000000000000000dead`.
 By transferring to this address or one similar, others can still view the artwork on OpenMint, but a new owner is not possible since the new owner is the address transferred to which no one has the private keys to.

 ### Royalties
-A royalty is a certain percentage of the sale price that is automatically held in an escrow contract when a sale is successful and sits securely until withdrawn by the original creator.
+A royalty is a certain percentage of the sale price that is automatically held in an escrow contract when a sale is successful, and sits securely until withdrawn by the original creator.
 It is set during the creation process and cannot be changed due to the nature of a blockchain.
 At OpenMint we have a minimum of 1% and maximum of 50% able to be set.

 ### Likes & Shares
 Just like other social media platforms, OpenMint allows users who connect their wallet to like a certain ERC-721 token.
 These ERC-721 tokens along with user profiles can be shared via a Tweet, a Facebook post, or an email.